What is the birth control patch?

-The Birth Control Patch is a small skin patch with the same hormones as in many birth control pills.
+The Birth Control Patch is a small skin patch with the same hormones that are in many birth control pills.
 Women can wear this patch on most parts of their skin including on the buttocks, abdomen, upper torso (except for the breasts), or the outer part of the upper arm.
-Aften it has been placed on the skin, the birth control patch is worn for one week and then a new one is placed on the same day of the week for three consecutive weeks.
-Three patcahes are used, each for one week, and the fourth week is a "patch-free week".
-It is during the patch-free week that many many women have some bleeding similar to a menstrual period.
+After it has been placed on the skin, the birth control patch is worn for one week and then a new one is placed on the same day of the week for three consecutive weeks.
+Three patches are used, each for one week and the fourth week is a "patch-free week".
+It is during the patch-free week that many women have some bleeding similar to a menstrual period.

-There are a few possible side effects of the birth control patch that include:
+There are a few possible side effects of the birth control patch which include:

 - Breast tenderness